Skip to main content

 Guide

-...from Arabidopsis thaliana is fused to truncated forms of cytosolic STIM1 to control calcium channels ~...UVR8 domains UVR8 plant photoreceptor protein that forms photolabile homodimers with slow reversal kinetics...the common actuators used in optogenetics.
-For information on sensors, check out our Biosensors Plasmid ...blue-shifted channelrhodopsin from Platymonas subcordiformis 445 CoChR Channelrhodopsin from Chloromonas...465 SwiChRca Chloride-conducting channel, Step-waveform inhibitory ChR with mutation C128A (derived from...widely used Cry2-CIB1 system, light induces a conformational change in cryptochrome Cry2 to permit CIB1 ...cryptochromes with light-induced changes in protein conformation/dimerization.
+...from Arabidopsis thaliana is fused to truncated forms of cytosolic STIM1 to control calcium channels ~...UVR8 domains UVR8 plant photoreceptor protein that forms photolabile homodimers with slow reversal kinetics...microbial opsins and optical switches.
+For more information on biosensors such as calcium indicators or voltage...blue-shifted channelrhodopsin from Platymonas subcordiformis 445 CoChR Channelrhodopsin from Chloromonas...465 SwiChRca Chloride-conducting channel, Step-waveform inhibitory ChR with mutation C128A (derived from...widely used Cry2-CIB1 system, light induces a conformational change in cryptochrome Cry2 to permit CIB1 ...cryptochromes with light-induced changes in protein conformation/dimerization.
 In addition to the applications...

 Type